AbraarArique/trip_planner/README.md

 This app is built using:

-  - Ruby 2.2.3 (managed by rbenv)
+  - Ruby 2 (managed by RVM)
-  - Ruby on Rails 4.2.1
+  - Ruby on Rails 4
-  - MySQL
+  - PostgreSQL
   - Haml
   - Sass
   - CoffeeScript
   - jQuery
-  - Foundation
+  - Zurb Foundation
-  - Passenger (with Apache)
   - RSpec, Capybara and FactoryGirl for testing
-  - Capistrano for deployment
+  - Heroku
-  - Git for version control
   - Icons from Font Awesome

 ## Installation Instructions: